istio/community/WORKING-GROUP-PROCESSES.md

 ### Dissolving a working group

 Some working groups are ephemeral or naturally reach the end of their useful life.
-Working group leads can petition to dissolve their working groups by posting to [technical-oversight-committee](https://discuss.istio.io/c/technical-oversight-committee).
+Working group leads can petition to dissolve their working groups in a TOC meeting.
 The technical oversight committee also reserves the right to dissolve or recharter working groups over time as necessary.

 ## Leads